imageguy/COVID_analysis/README.md

 Makes the tables of state trends.
 Each state has a line with total number of cases per million, estimated number of active cases per million, daily new cases per million, change rate of the new cases, number of days to double the number of cases, number of days to double the daily number of new cases and number of days to double the number of active cases.
 It uses a model tha is just a quadratic taking into account change rate of new cases.
 Finally each line lists the number of days it took for the total positives and actives to double to the latest value.
 This is always in trends.pdf, regardless of any -o value.
 Use pdftopng to get PNG images.

+Makes the mortality tables, along similar lines to trends, listing deaths per million and mortality rates per reported infected, per reported infected 14 days ago (it takes a while for the cases to become serious) and per population.
+Total positives per million and active cases per million are added for context.

 Prints the list of the states at risk (meaningfully rising rate of new cases) and d2 summary analysis to stdout.

 analyze_pos.py :